 - Mix together the flour, baking powder and spices in a large bowl.
 Mix together the applesauce, sugar and beat in the eggs.
 Fold into the cake mixture along with the carrot, parsnip, potato and apple.
 Stir in the orange zest and juice.

 - Pour into the prepared cake tin and bake for 50–60 minutes, until a skewer comes out clean.

 - Remove from the pan and set on a wire rack to cool.
-Dust with icing sugar and decorate with carrot curls* and a light cream cheese icing if you prefer.
+You can slice the cake in half to make a layer cake and frost the middle Dust with icing sugar, cream cheese frosting, and decorate with carrot curls* and a light cream cheese icing if you prefer.